 Disney World Theme Parks

-With tickets starting at $102, everything at the Disney World theme parks and resorts in Orlando, Fla., might feel like it comes with an upcharge, but this theme park still has many attractions that are worth the cost.
+With tickets starting at approximately $100, everything at the Disney World theme parks and resorts in Orlando, Fla., might feel like it comes with an upcharge, but this theme park still has many attractions that are worth the cost.
 Since you might still want to pay up for fun, food is one place where you can save a few bucks.
 In fact, you might be surprised to learn that you don’t need to purchase overpriced concessions at any of the Florida parks or hotels.
 Guests are allowed to bring in their own food and drink as long as it doesn’t require heating.
 Just be sure to let a staff member know upon entering the park.
 Save your cash for mouse ears, autograph books and other souvenirs by packing your own healthy and affordable treats to stay energized throughout the day.

 Red Rocks Park and Amphitheatre

 A signature Colorado experience and the most recognizable structure in the state, Red Rocks is the most acoustically perfect, naturally occurring amphitheater in the world.
 You can hike around for free, see a concert or participate in a classic movie night or fitness class.
-Tickets range from $30 to more than $150, and tailgating is a huge part of the experience.
+Tickets range from about $30 to more than $150, and tailgating is a huge part of the experience.
 You can bring your own food as long as it’s in a soft-sided cooler or a cloth bag that fits under your seat.

 San Diego Zoo

 Often named one of the best zoos in the country, the San Diego Zoo is a fun, albeit expensive, family day out.
 Bringing your food with you will help you save big on your family vacation while enjoying costlier attractions.
-Entrance to the Southern California animal paradise is $54 for adults, but you can bring your own food as long as it’s not in a large container or cooler.
+Entrance to the Southern California animal paradise is about $56 for adults, but you can bring your own food as long as it’s not in a large container or cooler.